What Is Battered Woman Syndrome?

-Battered woman’s syndrome refers to a phenomenon recognized by sociologists and psychologist where a woman is subjected to a sustained pattern of physical and emotional abuse by a dominant male figure in her life.
-Note that battered woman’s syndrome does not necessarily involve a marital relationship between victim and aggressor.
+Battered woman syndrome – sometimes called "battered woman's syndrome" or "battered wife syndrome" – refers to a phenomenon recognized by sociologists and psychologist where a woman is subjected to a sustained pattern of physical and emotional abuse by a dominant male figure in her life.
+Note that battered woman syndrome does not necessarily involve a marital relationship between victim and aggressor.

 The Three Stages of Battered Woman Syndrome

-The cycle of abuse in battered woman’s syndrome cases is characterized by three stages.
+The cycle of abuse in battered woman syndrome cases is characterized by three stages.

-Battered woman’s syndrome is most famous for its use as a defense in criminal cases.
-Similar to self-defense, battered woman’s syndrome has been raised as a reason for excusing or minimizing criminal liability for crimes such as battery or homicide against the aggressor.
+Battered woman syndrome is most famous for its use as a defense in criminal cases.
+Similar to self-defense, battered woman syndrome has been raised as a reason for excusing or minimizing criminal liability for crimes such as battery or homicide against the aggressor.

-However, as the scientific community started recognizing battered woman’s syndrome as a legitimate psychological condition, courts started to recognize that women trapped in abusive relationships weren’t necessarily choosing to remain in danger.
-Thus, battered woman’s syndrome served to excuse someone from criminal liability for violently lashing out against their attacker.
+However, as the scientific community started recognizing battered woman syndrome as a legitimate psychological condition, courts started to recognize that women trapped in abusive relationships weren’t necessarily choosing to remain in danger.
+Thus, battered woman syndrome served to excuse someone from criminal liability for violently lashing out against their attacker.

 Civil Liability for Battered Woman’s Syndrome